Are bioidentical or natural hormones safer and more effective than hormones used in traditional hormone therapy for menopause symptoms?

-"Natural" means the hormones in the product come from plant or animal sources; they're not synthesized in a lab.
+The term "natural" means the hormones in the product come from plant or animal sources; they're not synthesized in a lab.
 However, many of these products still need to be commercially processed to become bioidentical.
 Traditional hormone therapies don't necessarily exclude natural hormones.
-Some FDA-approved products — such as Estrace, Climara and Vivelle-Dot, which contain estrogens, and Prometrium, a natural progesterone — also are derived from plants.
+For example, some FDA-approved products — such as Estrace, Alora, others, which contain estrogens, and Prometrium, a natural progesterone — are derived from plants.

-Marketers of bioidentical hormones say their products have certain advantages over traditional hormone therapy:
+Marketers of compounded bioidentical hormones say their products have certain advantages over traditional hormone therapy:

 - They're produced in doses and forms that differ from those in FDA-approved products.
 For many nonstandard combinations, you need to go through a compounding pharmacy — one that specializes in making medications customized for your individual needs.
 However, products from compounding pharmacies haven't been subject to the same rigorous quality assurance standards that standard commercially available hormonal preparations have to meet.

-- They're custom made for you, based on a test of your saliva to assess your unique hormonal needs.
-Unfortunately, however, the hormone levels in your saliva don't reflect the levels in your blood or correspond to menopause symptoms.
+- They're custom-made for you, based on a test of your saliva to assess your unique hormonal needs.
+But, unfortunately, the hormone levels in your saliva don't reflect the levels in your blood or correspond to menopause symptoms.

-Some women may benefit from nonstandard doses and forms of hormones in bioidentical hormone preparations, but there is almost no scientific support for an advantage of these compounds over common commercially produced preparations.
+Some women may benefit from nonstandard doses and forms of hormones in compounded bioidentical hormone preparations, but there's currently no scientific support for an advantage of these compounds over common commercially produced preparations.

 - Menopause: Medicines to help you.
 U.S. Food and Drug Administration. https://www.fda.gov/consumers/free-publications-women/menopause-medicines-help-you.
 Accessed Nov.
 8, 2019.

 - Martin KA, et al. Treatment of menopausal symptoms with hormone therapy. https://www.uptodate.com/contents/search.
 Accessed Nov.
 8, 2019.